Say It Isn't So (Bon Jovi song)

 "Say It Isn't So" is a song by American rock band Bon Jovi.
 It was released on July 21, 2000, as the second single from their seventh studio album, Crush (2000).
 David Bryan plays the solo of the song instead of Richie Sambora.
 Sambora performs vocals for this song along with Jon Bon Jovi.

 Music video

-The music video was directed by Wayne Isham and features Claudia Schiffer, Arnold Schwarzenegger, Emilio Estevez, and Matt LeBlanc.
+The music video was shot at Universal Studios Lot and directed by Wayne Isham that features car crash where Bon Jovi nearly crashed at the background, gladiators and chariot racing, Wild West, and cabaret dance.
+It features Claudia Schiffer, Arnold Schwarzenegger, Emilio Estevez, Ralf Möller, and Matt LeBlanc.